-Number of days per year 365 Holiday days by law -20 Non-statutory holiday days -7 Public holidays (average) -7 Weekends or days off instead of weekends -104 days Maximum number of working days/hours without atv per calendar year/season 227/1816 Atv days/hours -12/96 Maximum number of working days/hours after deduction of atv per calendar 215/1720 year/season Option in agreement with the employee participation body: Atv split into at least 6 whole days -6 days/48 hours and a maximum of 12 half days -12 days/48 hours Maximum number of working days/hours, after subtracting 6 whole and 12 half atv days 221/1720
+Number of days per year 365

+, , ,

+Holiday days by law -20

+Non-statutory holiday days -7

+Public holidays (average) -7

+Weekends or days off instead of weekends -104 days

+Maximum number of working days/hours without atv per calendar year/season 227/1816

+Atv days/hours -12/96

+Maximum number of working days/hours after deduction of atv per calendar 215/1720

+year/season

+Option in agreement with the employee participation body:

+Atv split into at least 6 whole days -6 days/48 hours

+and a maximum of 12 half days -12 days/48 hours

+Maximum number of working days/hours, after subtracting 6 whole and 12 half 221/1720

+atv days

 2. In the case of activities that cannot be planned beforehand (e.g. repeat performances), the working hours can be extended by a maximum of 200 hours to a maximum of 1920 hours per year.
+For dancers, the working hours can be extended by 80 hours to a maximum of 1800 hours per year, in agreement with the individual employee.

 The employer and employee agree to compensate these overtime hours in time or in money, based on the hourly wage in accordance with the factor monthly salary/165.
 Except for emergencies, the employee is not obliged to work overtime.

-Article 22 Activities during unscheduled hours
+Article 23 Activities during unscheduled hours